Aviancer/amouse/README.md

 Anachro Mouse, a usb to serial mouse adapter.

-This software will convert USB mouse inputs to Microsoft serial mouse protocol for retro hardware.
+This software will convert USB mouse inputs to a selectable serial mouse protocol for retro hardware.
 This way you can use a Raspberry Pico, a Raspberry Pi or an existing modern PC/laptop to mouse on your retro system.

 If you do feel a bit more adventurous and would like to build a stand-alone adapter device, I have included the code to do this using a Raspberry Pico microcontroller.
 A circuit diagram is provided under the `diagrams` folder.

-The adapter has been tested to work against DOS and Windows 95 serial mouse drivers so far.
+The adapter has been tested to work against DOS, Windows 95 and 98 serial mouse drivers so far.

+# Features

+On-the-fly sensitivity control and easy menu based configuration over serial terminal.

+Emulated protocols:
+- Wheeled Microsoft IntelliPoint mouse (Both DOS and Windows Plug and Play compatible).
+- Generic two button Microsoft serial Mouse, without wheel.
+- Logitech three button mouse.

+All protocols work on DOS with the appropriate mouse driver or ctmouse.exe available from the FreeDOS project.

 # Controls